SupremeSports/HA-Domotic/Devices/Heaters and Thermostats/Thermostats/README.md

 - Right gray circle: (not done yet)
     - Arrow up/down (disappears when logged out) adjusts tilt
 - Symbols row:
-    - Copied directly from the HA symbols for Heat/Cool/Humidity/Fan/Off
+    - Copied directly from the [HA Thermostat card](https://www.home-assistant.io/lovelace/thermostat/) symbols for Heat/Cool/Humidity/Fan/Off
     - Shows in color when selected, grayed out when not
 - Bottom fan:
     - Displays level for a fan